google/uribeacon/beacons/nRF51/README.md

 1. Press SW2 on the tag to enter `CONFIG MODE.`
 2. Using the [Physical Web](http://github.com/google/physical-web) Android App, input the desired Uri.

+##nRF51822 UriBeacon Source code

+Source code and project setup instructions can be found in the folder ble_uri_beacon.